Emmanuelle Cordat, PhD, MSc

 Research

-Research in the Cordat’s lab is focused on renal handling of ions, with a particular emphasis on the physiological role of bicarbonate transporters in the renal collecting duct.
-These transporters are expressed in many organs where they participate in acid-base homeostasis and electrolyte balance.
+Research in the Cordat’s lab is focused on renal handling of ions, with a particular emphasis on the physiological role of renal intercalated cells in the collecting duct.
+These cells are essential to maintain a neutral plasma pH as they secrete acids and reabsorb bicarbonate buffer to the blood.
 Any imbalance of plasma bicarbonate homeostasis alters a number of physiological processes, including homeostasis of oxalate, a component of 80 % of kidney stones, indirect regulation of water reabsorption, plasma pH homeostasis, bile duct function, spermatogenesis, vision, hearing or cardiovascular function.

-The Cordat’s lab works on the physiology and pathophysiology of renal intercalated cells and the specific role of the kidney anion exchanger 1 (kAE1) protein in these cells.
-Inherited kAE1 mutations can induce a kidney disease called distal renal tubular acidosis (dRTA).
-This disease causes failure to thrive, muscle weakness and kidney stones.
+The Cordat’s lab works on the physiology and pathophysiology of renal intercalated cells and their contribution to genetically-inherited or acquired distal renal tubular acidosis (dRTA).
+This disease causes metabolic acidosis, failure to thrive, muscle weakness, kidney stones and end-stage renal disease if untreated.

 Our laboratory has 3 main research topics: the first focuses on the pathophysiology of the renal intercalated cell loss in dRTA patients, the second investigates the persistence of kidney stone development in dRTA patients even after their acidosis is corrected and the third one aims at understanding the role of intercalated cells in innate immunity.

-Our research will have an impact on our understanding of (1) kidney stone formation, a painful condition that affects one in ten Canadians throughout their lifetime, and (2) urinary tract infections, a common condition that causes roughly 500,000 visits per year to physicians in Canada.
+Our research will have an impact on our understanding of (1) acid-base balance and its role in acidotic patients living with dRTA or a chronic kidney disease, (2) kidney stone formation, a painful condition that affects one in ten Canadians throughout their lifetime, and (3) urinary tract infections, a common condition that causes roughly 500,000 visits per year to physicians in Canada.

 Techniques used in Dr. Cordat's lab: a variety of cell biology and biochemical techniques including immunoblotting, immunoprecipitations, immunofluorescence coupled with confocal microscopy, primary and immortalized cell culture and electrophysiological approaches.